Blood Duster

-Blood Duster was an Australian extreme metal and stoner rock band from Melbourne.
-Their name came from the song "Blood Duster" by John Zorn, from the 1989 album Naked City.
+Blood Duster are an Australian grindcore/stoner rock band from Melbourne.
+Their name comes from the song "Blood Duster" by John Zorn, from the 1990 album Naked City.

 History

 Formation

-The band was formed in 1991 by Jason Fuller (aka Jason PC) (bass), Anonymous (vocals and guitar), and Andrew Brown (drums).
-After completion of their first demo, Anonymous resigned and was replaced by Troy Darlington and Callum Wilson.
+The band was formed in 1991 by Jason Fuller (aka Jason PC) (bass), Anthony Barry (vocals and guitar), and Andrew Brown (drums).
+After completion of their first demo, Anthony Barry resigned and was replaced by Troy Darlington and Callum Wilson.

 A self-released demo recording in 1992 was titled Menstrual Soup.
-By the time the band recorded their first EP, Wilson and Darlington had been replaced by Tony Forde, Shane Rout, and Brad Johnston.
+By the time the band recorded their first EP, Wilson and Darlington had been replaced by Tony Forde, Shane Rout (who would later go on to form the NSBM band Abyssic Hate) and Brad Johnston.

 Fisting the Dead (1993)

 Fisting the Dead, the band's debut, is a straightforward grindcore EP that featured 25 tracks, released in mid-1993.
 According to Rosemary Overell, "They are largely credited with establishing Melbourne's gore- and porno-grindcore aesthetic".
 The tracks were initially recorded for a proposed split album on the Wild Rags label with other tracks by Impetigo and Meat Shits.
 The track "Derek" refers to a character played by Peter Jackson in his 1987 cult film Bad Taste, which was "heavily influenced by the late-'80s grindcore of such Earache label bands as Carcass and Napalm Death."

 In 1996, the album was released in the US as bonus tracks on the U.S. CD issue of the group's 1995 EP Yeest, on Relapse Records and Drug Bust Records.
 In 2001, it was reissued on vinyl with Yeest on the B-side.